 I am available to present to select groups.
 My presentations are tailored to each different audience, and can be for example: a 4-hour or a 1-hour CME lecture—or a totally non-medical presentation.
 Consistent with my life, my presentations are informed by literature, classical studies, history, music, art, math and science.
-My presentations are inspirational as well as educational.
-My interests and my message are far more than Gender Medicine and transgender issues.
+My presentations are inspirational as well as educational, and are not political.
+As a polymath, my interests are broad and transcend medicine, including Gender Medicine.
+My message is universal; the Blue Marble icon that you see on every page of my website, is my most minimal perspective.

 ———— Duke Presentations ————